s3781493/Digital-Writing/exercises.md

 ![dragonfly](https://github.com/s3781493/digital-writing-folio/assets/162092719/44f9e31b-748b-46a0-ae57-ef774e027571)
 ![dandelion](https://github.com/s3781493/digital-writing-folio/assets/162092719/472939dc-6175-4540-8e38-b496c5a40f9f)

 I really like the idea of the dandelion seeds blowing away and those seeds containing small and sucinct phrases, however the dandelion contains too many fine lines to create a calligram and still have the font large enough to be readable.
-It's

 **Y for Yarn or Yoga**